kingsquare/communibase-template-data-factory/README.md

 Extra (custom) serializers can be added to the factory using the `addSerializers`-method.
 See serializers in the `entityType`-folder for examples and implementations

-## Debugging?

-See runTest.js line 44, attach a debugger from the IDE to mocha

- ### PLEASE NOTE ###

- This library is compatible with Handlebars 2.0.0

- Later versions of Handlebars have a different AST and do not function properly!